Data-Dr-hub/EXCEL-Covid19-Report/README.md

 #### Tables were named accordingly
 #### New columns were created for corresponding month, year and day.
 #### Analysis tab created for pivot tables which summarizes:
-- Sum of confirmed an death cases
+- Sum of confirmed and death cases
 - Sum of confirmed cases by month and year
 - Top and Botton 5 countries with sum of confirmed cases.